matoruru/dic/README.md

 # dic
-Using dict command and autosuggestion, to search words you don't know
+Using dict command and auto suggestion, to search words you want to know

 ## Requirements
 Your system can use: